Rise Beyond Margins: Empowering Inclusive Scholarship

 These presentations reflect an incredible academic and professional journey grounded in rigorous research, critical reflexivity, and real personal and professional experiences.

-My papers include:
+My papers included:

 • "Empowering Communities: The Rural Support Program Network Model for Indigenous Development in Pakistan"